Stereotypes lead to dumb decisions.

 But, Millennials Are the Worst, Right?

-HR organizations, workshops, trainings, and workforce solution products are flying off the shelves to better attract and support millennials like they were all born out of the same womb (which still wouldn’t ensure uniformity).
+HR organizations, workshops, training, and workforce solution products are flying off the shelves to better attract and support millennials like they were all born out of the same womb (which still wouldn’t ensure uniformity).

 Basing your recruiting, strategy, leadership, or management around how you believe an entire age group acts really isn’t any smarter than saying, “We need a single program for all these old fogies.”